 The best place to store your unopened bottle of champagne is a cool, dark area.
 It should be kept away from any light and sources of heat.

 You may be tempted to store it on display in the liquor cabinet.
-The issue with this is that your champagne may be exposed to light, which is what you want to avoid.
+The issue with this is that your champagne may be exposed to light, which you want to avoid.

-A neat trick that could help your vintage champagne last longer is to lay it on its side.
+A neat trick to help your vintage champagne last longer is laying it on its side.
 This allows the cork to stay moist.
 So it will not dry out and degrade in quality as quickly.

 On the other hand, when you open up your bottle of champagne, store it in the fridge.
 Whatever is leftover should be sealed tightly in the fridge.
 This will retain its fizziness.

-Sometimes the cork can’t be reused and that’s okay.
-Using a wine stopper or champagne sealer is ideal to tightly seal your champagne.
+Sometimes the cork can’t be reused, and that’s okay.
+Using a wine stopper or champagne sealer is ideal to seal your champagne tightly.